deslee/deslee-jekyll/projects/index.md

 ---

 ## Projects
 Here are a few of my projects.
-I work on them whenever I have time and feel like it.
+I work on them whenever I have time.

 - [Elevator Simulator]({{ site.relative }}projects/elevator-simulator.html) - An elevator simulator written in JavaScript
 - [Numeric converter]({{ site.relative }}projects/binary-decimal-converter.html) - Currently only a binary/decimal converter